DataDog/documentation/content/en/cloud_cost_management/aws.md

 ### On-demand
 **On-demand** costs are the costs of usage at the public, on-demand rate published by AWS.
 This excludes all savings plans, reservations, discounts, taxes, and fees.

-These costs do not provide an accurate representation of what is paid to AWS, so it's not recommended to use this metric in most cases.
+On-demand costs do not accurately represent what you pay AWS.
+Do not use this metric to estimate your actual costs.

-### Amortized vs. unblended costs
+### Amortized and unblended costs
 **Amortized** cost metrics distribute some pre-payments (like up-front savings plan fees) across the entire discount term.
 This is also called _accrual basis_.
 As savings plans are applied to covered usage, the costs for that savings plan appear as usage charges.
 The unused portion appears as a fee.

 Not all one-time fees are amortized across the billing period.
 For example, the unused portion of a Reserved Instance Fee typically appears on the first of the month.